Disease

 Pythium or Phytophthora in peat-based mix kept too moist

 Chinese Evergreen is frequently sold in heavy peat-based or cheap composted mixes that hold moisture for very long periods.
-This soil is appropriate for short-term nursery conditions where plants are watered daily, but it is problematic in a home setting where watering is less frequent.
-Peat-based mix can develop anaerobic conditions in the lower pot within days of watering, creating the oxygen-depleted, moist environment that Pythium and Phytophthora require.
-The rhizomatous root system of Aglaonema is relatively susceptible once these pathogens establish.
+This soil is appropriate for short-term nursery conditions where plants are watered daily under high light, but it becomes problematic in a home setting where watering is necessarily less frequent.
+Peat-based mix can develop anaerobic conditions in the lower portion of the pot within days of watering, creating exactly the oxygen-depleted, persistently moist environment that Pythium and Phytophthora, the fungus-like pathogens most often responsible for houseplant root rot, need to establish and spread.
+The rhizomatous root system of Aglaonema is relatively susceptible once these pathogens take hold, since the rhizome itself can be infected, not just the fine feeder roots.

 Watering before the soil has adequately dried

-Chinese Evergreen's tolerance for dry periods is better than many owners expect, which means the correct protocol — waiting until the top 50–75% of soil is dry — extends watering intervals significantly.
-Growers who water when only the top inch is dry are consistently overwatering this plant, particularly in winter when growth slows.
+Chinese Evergreen's tolerance for dry periods is genuinely better than many owners expect, which means the correct watering protocol — waiting until the top 50 to 75% of the soil has dried — extends watering intervals well beyond what feels intuitive.
+Growers who water whenever just the top inch feels dry are, without realizing it, consistently overwatering this particular plant, and the gap between what feels correct and what the plant actually needs widens further in winter, when growth and water use both slow considerably.

 How to Fix It